green-coding-solutions/documentation/content/en/docs/measuring/containerizing-applications.md

 <img src="/img/server-architecture-banana.webp">

-We will now containerize the webserver, database, and client inside seperate containers.
+We will now containerize the webserver, database, and client inside separate containers.

 The reason for this scoping is that the Green Metrics Tool reports on a container level and we are interested in showing all these metrics separately.